Home » Tech » Cloud Computing: A Complete Understanding

 • Flexible pricing

 Finally, financially backed Service Level Agreements (SLAs) commit each provider to a monthly uptime percentage and a security guarantee by GDPR, FIPS, and HIPAPA, among other regulations.
-To meet these SLAs, public cloud vendors have invested billions of dollars in their data centres and continue to do so.
-These data centres are equipped with state-of-the-art fault-tolerant power supplies, network paths, storage facilities, and automated monitoring and maintenance systems.
+To meet these SLAs, public cloud vendors have invested billions of dollars in their data centers and continue to do so.
+These data centers have state-of-the-art fault-tolerant power supplies, network paths, storage facilities, and automated monitoring and maintenance systems.

 Private Cloud

-Single private firms and organisations own and use private clouds.
-They’ve traditionally been housed in the company’s data centre, with the company’s technology.
+Single private firms and organizations own and use private clouds.
+They’ve traditionally been housed in the company’s data center, with the company’s technology.

 Private cloud benefits: